jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 Geofeed Data.
 * Additional information: This media type is a product of the IETF REGEXT Working Group.
 The REGEXT charter, information on the REGEXT mailing list, and other documents produced by the REGEXT Working Group can be found at https://datatracker.ietf.org/wg/regext/.
-* Person & email address to contact for further information: IESG <iesg&ietf.org>
+* Person & email address to contact for further information: IETF <iesg@ietf.org>
 * Intended usage: COMMON
 * Restrictions on usage: None
 * Authors: Tom Harrison, Jasdip Singh